The 4% SWR in Action

 The 4% Rule with a Moderate Portfolio

-Figure 1 demonstrates the 4% SWR from a moderate 60/40 portfolio over time.
-You start taking $40,000 the first year, and increase that dollar amount by inflation each year.
-Since inflation is assumed to be 2% in this scenario, the second year you would take out $40,800, and so on.
+Figure 1 demonstrates the 4% Rule from a moderate 60/40 portfolio over time.
+You start taking $40,000 the first year and increase that dollar amount by inflation each year.
+Since inflation is assumed to be 2% in this scenario during the second year, you would take out $40,800, and so on.

 What if you changed your asset allocation to a much more aggressive 90/10 asset allocation?

-In figure 2, note how the withdrawal percentage actually decreases overtime as your 90/10 portfolio earns more than you take out each year.
-This is despite of inflation and the 2% increase in the dollar amount you withdrawal every year.
-In order for the withdrawal percentage to decrease, you must be making more in your portfolio than you are taking out.
+In Figure 2, note how the withdrawal percentage decreases over time as your 90/10 portfolio earns more than you take out each year.
+This is despite inflation and the 2% increase in the dollar amount you withdraw yearly.
+For the withdrawal percentage to decrease, you must make more in your portfolio than you are taking out.

-How much does your portfolio grow each year?
+How much will your portfolio grow each year?
 Well, to know that, you need a crystal ball.

 Assumptions of Future Returns